 ‘I have memories from the age of two.’

-‘That’s ok.
+‘That’s fine.
 Start there.
-I crave your beginnings.’
+I crave your beginnings, too.’

-I can’t stop tracking was my veins, like travelling backwards to the speed of light on a roadmap of scars, remembering every time I got bruised, every time I got back on track.
-He puts his hand over mine.
+I can’t stop tracing my veins, as if travelling back at the speed of light on a roadmap of scars, remembering every bruise, every time I got back on my feet.
+He puts his hand on mine.

-‘Have I just seen raw, undefined fear in you?’ he smiles, and I can sense his love for me in his voice.
-‘Fear that you’ll lose your shiny newness, that you’ll lose your wonder, that you’ll become someone I will talk to my friends about, rather than be the one who I feel close enough to to confide in?’
+‘Did I just see fear in you?’ he smiles, and I can almost feel the warmth in his voice warming my skin.
+‘Fear that you’ll lose your shiny newness, that you’ll lose your wonder, that you’ll become someone I talk about to my friends instead of being the one I want to talk to?’

-Fear that I’ll soon stand on the street outside his apartment, calling and calling because I just need to touch him again.
+Fear that soon I’ll be standing on the street outside his flat calling and calling because I just have to touch him again.
 I nod my head.

-‘If anyone else was acting this way about me, I’d think they were crazy,’ I say.
+‘If anyone else was acting this way about me, I’d think they were a little crazy,’ I say.

 ‘Wanting to see beyond what I’ve polished up for them to see.
 I’ve created a whole catalogue of me, presentable and acceptable by most standards,’ I laugh.
 ‘You’re asking for the drafts.
 They’re all over the place, got food stains on them.
 I’d have to look a long time to find them again.’

 There’s a thunderstorm raging outside, but he brings hot coffee to bed and I selfishly think that the world can burn or flood or do whatever it is a world so strange does.
 My world softens under his touch.